Child Disability Payment decision making guide

 This award is based on Mandy’s needs as a result of epilepsy.

-The case manager then makes another award:
+The case manager then makes another determination:

 - based on the information they have received about Mandy’s needs resulting from her walking restriction

-- that now meets the criteria for higher rate of the mobility component
+- that now meets the criteria for higher rate of the mobility component.

 They determine that she will be entitled to: